Computational Tools for Diachronic Linguistics

 Why this matters

 Standard text-mining tools are blind to syntactic structure.
 A bag-of-words classifier might distinguish Classical from Koine on lexical evidence, but it cannot reveal which syntactic patterns survive into Modern Greek and which die out at the Byzantine boundary.
-LightSIDE-AthDGC closes that gap by exposing the PROIEL dependency arcs, argument-structure frames, and morphology bundles as native LightSIDE features.
+LightSIDE-AthDGC closes that gap by exposing the PROIEL dependency arcs (the head-to-dependent links between words in a parsed sentence), argument-structure frames, and morphology bundles as native LightSIDE features.

 - Export an AthDGC slice to LightSIDE-AthDGC's tab-separated input format (

-.csv, and select syntactic-feature panels: Dependency arcs, Argument frames, Morphology bundle, Voice/aspect/mood, Relation co-occurrence. - Train SVM / logistic / decision-tree classifiers on the period column (Archaic, Classical, Koine, Late Antique, Byzantine, Late Byzantine, Early Modern, Modern).
+.csv, and select syntactic-feature panels: Dependency arcs, Argument frames, Morphology bundle (a compact code that records case, gender, number, tense, mood, voice, aspect for one word), Voice/aspect/mood, Relation co-occurrence. - Train SVM / logistic / decision-tree classifiers on the period column (Archaic, Classical, Koine, Late Antique, Byzantine, Late Byzantine, Early Modern, Modern).

 - Inspect the per-feature weights to find which syntactic patterns drive the classifier's decision per period boundary.
 Export feature-importance tables for the data paper or a follow-on linguistic-change study.